unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 Neslted peacefully in the corner of the park at the bottom of the hill with Lovelace Hosptial as the backdrop sits the sculpture, *"Angelitas De Caridad"* by Albuquerque artist Linda DaBeau.
 Though the sculpture feels hidden, its white limestone wings stands out amongst its surrounding.
 Dedicated to the *Sisters of Charity of Cincinnati* who came to New Mexico at the height of the Tuberculosis epedemic and aided the community by transforming St. Joseph's Sanitarium into present day St. Joseph's Hospital and [LovelaceHosptial](http://https://www.abqjournal.com/news/metro/390889metro09-17-05.htm).
 At the time Tuberculosis had killed more Americans than any other disease and continues to be one of the deadliest disease in the world.
 Therefore, *"Angelitas De Caridad"* sculpture beautifully illustrates the history of Martineztown and the significant role the "Angeles of Charity" played in our states history.

-{% include full-width.html
-  class="pullquote"
-  text=" '
-In the late 19th century, New Mexico's growth was spurred by ranching, mining and the railroads.
-But in the years prior to and after statehood, the state's economy was driven by one thing: disease, tuberculosis in particular'"
-%} [^TBinNewMexico]

 ## History of Martineztown

 Located 2 miles east of *Old Town* along sandy hills, Martineztown had been used by prominent families for pastured lands and as a rest stop for travelers.
 In 1850 Don Miguel Martin built a permanent settlement along the *Acequia Madre de Los Barelas* and Martineztown was established.[^MartineztownHistory]  Slowly new businesses began to emerge connecting the old town with the new.